-Keep Rose’s in the casual acquaintance mode.
-Unless you have no other plans and need someone to sit outside with and eat bread and eggs.
-Then Rose is your girl.
+The setting, with French bistro booths, cafe tables, and a wood-fired oven burning in the middle of the restaurant, is welcoming.
+And the outdoor tables are key in a pinch.
+Keep Rose’s in the casual acquaintance mode, unless you have no other plans and need someone to sit outside with and eat bread and eggs.

 The granola is house-baked with honey and salty almonds, and it’s something we’d order again, even if it annoyingly comes in a semi-flat saucer.
 Cereal should never be served on anything plate-like.
 We feel extremely strongly about this.

 Holy smokes.
 Thin, nicely doughy crust topped with scrambled eggs, lox and a creme fraiche drizzle.
 It’s beautiful.
 They could up the serving of eggs and lox though, and we wouldn’t complain.
 This feeds two adults on a non-ravenous day.

 The turkey is nicely roasted, and avocado is always welcome.
 The downfall of this guy was the half-heartedly melted cheese.